All Saints Church, Frindsbury: Early history of Frindsbury

 The Romans built a stone bridge across the Medway and laid a road on a causeway across the marshy ground below what is now Frindsbury.
 Evidence of a causewayed road along the bank towards the Frindsbury Peninsula leading to a villa was found in 1819.
 The present road and field pattern suggest that there was a substantial Roman agricultural settlement centred near Frindsbury.

 Bishop Eardulf of Rochester obtained Freandisberi and Wicham in 747.
 Either in confirmation or in addition Offa, King of Mercia, and Sigered, joint King of Kent, granted 20 sulungs of land at Aeslingham in Freodesbrei to the bishop in 764.
 In 778, King Egbert gave more land to the bishop.
 In 840, 994, and 998 AD Strood was pillaged by the Danes.
 The area was wrested from the church and eventually came under the control of Harold Godwinson.
 After Harold's defeat at the Battle of Hastings, William the Conqueror gave the lands to Odo, Bishop of Bayeux, Earl of Kent, and William's half brother.
 Archbishop Lanfranc recovered them again at the Trial of Penenden Heath (c.
 1072) and restored them to Bishop Gundulf of Rochester.
 Gundulf was responsible for commencing the rebuilding of Rochester Cathedral and establishing the Benedictine Priory of St Andrew based upon it.
-He gave the land at Frindsbury to the new priory though insisting they paid an sum to him or his successors on St Andrews day.
+He gave the land at Frindsbury to the new priory, though insisting they paid a sum to him or his successors on St Andrew's day.